The RAF 4 Serious Injury Assessment Report: A Practical Guide for South African Doctors

 What WPI percentage qualifies as a serious injury for the RAF?

 A whole person impairment of 30% or more, computed under the AMA Guides to the Evaluation of Permanent Impairment, Sixth Edition, qualifies the injury as serious.
-Below 30%, the injury is not automatically non-serious — it can still qualify under the narrative test if one of the four prescribed limbs is met.
+Below 30%, the injury is not automatically non-serious.
+It can still qualify under the narrative test if one of the four prescribed limbs is met.

 Do I have to use the AMA Guides Sixth Edition for a RAF 4?